 Participants will use the tools and equipment available at the site and are not expected to bring any additional equipment.

-In 2020, the Workshop for Conservation and Documentation of Roman Pottery and Glass will be hosted for a 10th year by the National Institution Stobi, R. of North Macedonia at the Roman city of Stobi (today an archaeological park).
-It provides an unique opportunity for students and volunteers to gain comprehensive knowledge and hands-on experience in Roman and Late Roman pottery and glass conservation.
-In the same time, the participants are guided through the history and technology of Roman and Late Roman pottery and glass and consequent stages of their study, conservation, restoration and documentation.
-Both the theoretical and practical parts of the course will be based on ceramic and glass vessels found in the ancient city of Stobi.
+In 2025, the Workshop for Conservation and Documentation of Roman Pottery will be hosted for a 12th year by the National Institution Stobi, R. of North Macedonia at the Roman city of Stobi (today an archaeological park).
+It provides an unique opportunity for students and volunteers to gain comprehensive knowledge and hands-on experience in Roman and Late Roman pottery conservation.
+The participants are guided through the history and technology of Roman and Late Roman pottery and consequent stages of their study, conservation, restoration and documentation.
+Both the theoretical and practical parts of the course will be based on ceramic vessels found in the ancient city of Stobi.

-The project includes three modules: practical work in documentation and conservation of Roman and Late Roman pottery and glass: lectures, training and behind-the-scenes study visits and excursions to the town of Bitola, the archaeological site of Heraclea Lyncestis, Ohrid and Ohrid Lake (UNESCO World Heritage Site), ancient Macedonian capitals in Pella and Vergina (UNESCO World Heritage Site), Greece as well as to a traditional pottery workshop.
+The project includes three modules: practical work in documentation and conservation of Roman and Late Roman pottery: lectures, training and behind-the-scenes study visits and excursions to the town of Bitola, the archaeological site of Heraclea Lyncestis, Ohrid and Ohrid Lake (UNESCO World Heritage Site), and optional excursion to the ancient Macedonian capitals Pella and Vergina (UNESCO World Heritage Site), Greece as well as to a traditional pottery workshop.
 Refer to the Course description and Workshop agenda below.

 By the end of the workshop the participants will: